English

 Definition

-A buyout refers to the acquisition of a controlling interest in a company, typically by purchasing the majority of its stock shares.
-It can be conducted by private equity firms, management teams or other corporations, often aiming to take the company private, restructure its operations or merge it with another entity.
+A buyout refers to the acquisition of a controlling interest in a company, typically achieved by purchasing the majority of its stock shares.
+This strategic maneuver can be executed by various entities, including private equity firms, management teams or other corporations.
+The primary objectives of a buyout often include taking the company private, restructuring its operations for improved performance or merging it with another entity to leverage synergies.
+In recent years, the buyout landscape has evolved with a growing emphasis on environmental, social and governance (ESG) factors, prompting investors to consider sustainability alongside profitability.

 Importance of Buyouts